dumoon/dumoon/README.md

 - 👋 Hi, I’m @Dmitriy
-- 👀 I’m interested in java, QA
+- 👀 I’m interested in python, java, QA
-- 🌱 I’m currently learning java, QA
+- 🌱 I’m currently learning python
-- 💞️ I'm looking for cooperation in the team to create automated tests
+- 💞️ I'm looking for cooperation in the team to create back-end
 - 📫 How to reach me - dy.zernov@gmail.com

 <!---